-If a ship blows up it has truly a disastrous effect upon any other vessels nearby.
+If a ship blows up, it has truly a disastrous effect upon any other vessels nearby.
 To compute the effect of this detonation, take the total weight of all the armament on the ship (in #) and divide by half.
 All vessels within 1" of the exploding ship receive this amount of damage low plus half as much high.
-All ships within 2" suffer 1⁄4 this amount (plus half of this 1⁄4 high).
+All ships within 2" suffer 1/4 this amount (plus half of this 1/4 high).
 Other ships up to 4" away receive 1/8 the total amount suffered by those within 1" (plus half of this 1/8 high).
-Example: A ship with 2,590# or armamant inflicts 1,295 pts. damage on ships within an inch, 647 pts. on those within two inches, and 323 pts. on those within four inches.
+Example: A ship with 2,590# of armament inflicts 1,295 pts. damage on ships within an inch, 647 pts. on those within two inches, and 323 pts. on those within four inches.
 Plus each of these vessels would also receive high damage that is half of what they received low.

 In some cases it is possible to flood the magazine to prevent its detonation.
-If 2 CF remain for one turn in the magazine section it can be assumed flooded (if announced by the player responsible).
-However should the fire spread to the area while this work is being done there is still that chance that the area might explode.
+If 2 CF remain for one turn in the magazine section, it can be assumed flooded (if announced by the player responsible).
+However, should the fire spread to the area while this work is being done, there is still that chance that the area might explode.
 Any CF on a ship that explodes are assumed lost.
-Once a magazine is flooded the ship can no longer fire its guns.

-Special Vessels.
+Special Vessels